Enalean/tuleap-documentation-en/languages/en/developer-guide/trackers.rst

 also for new types of bind for list fields.
 Please note that some points may be irrelevant for some type of fields.

-* Setup acceptance criteria in testlink
+* Setup acceptance criteria in test suite
 * Tracker Field Structure

   * Specific properties?